botvyns/bachelor_project/README.md

 ## Folders descriptions

 ### [0scraping](https://github.com/botvyns/bachelor_project/tree/main/0scraping)
-CSV files with scraped conversational threadі by keywords (sarc, sarcasm, сарк, сарказм) for 23 Telegram channels + python code with a script
+CSV files with scraped conversational threads by keywords (sarc, sarcasm, сарк, сарказм) for 23 Telegram channels + python code with a script

 ### [1data_merge](https://github.com/botvyns/bachelor_project/tree/main/1data_merge)
 Merging sarcastic and not sarcastic messages from Telegram and X (Twiter)

 **Input**:
-  - `twitter_sarcastic_not_sarcastic.csv` (previous dataset from X (Twitter) with text on 2 classes: sarcasm, not sarcasm)
+  - `twitter_sarcastic_not_sarcastic.csv` (previous dataset from X (Twitter) with texts on 2 classes: sarcasm, not sarcasm)
-  - `telegram_sarcastic.csv ` (manually reviwed only sarcastic messages from scraped conversational threads)
+  - `telegram_sarcastic.csv ` (manually reviewed only sarcastic messages from scraped conversational threads)
   - `telegram_not_sarcastic_23k.csv` (not sarcastic messages from Telelgram)

 **Output**: